machineagency/jubilee/README.md

 ## Who are we?
-Jubilee was designed by [Joshua Vasquez](http://www.doublejumpelectric.com/) of the Machine Agency Lab at the University of Washington.
+Jubilee was designed with love by [Joshua Vasquez](http://www.doublejumpelectric.com/) of the [Machine Agency Lab](http://depts.washington.edu/machines/) at the University of Washington.